 The proposal should not exceed five typewritten pages and should include a clear statement of objectives, significance or relevance, data sources, and methodology.
 The proposal should discuss how the Fellowship at Harvard will contribute to strengthening the capabilities of the applicants country.
 Please note that data should be collected and ready for analysis before arriving to the Program.

-Applications and proposals must be received by March 15, 2013.
+Applications and proposals for 2016-17 (August 1, 2016-June 30, 2017) must be received by March 1, 2016.
 Applicants will be notified of the Program’s decision in early May.
-Fellows are expected to begin their appointments on September 1 of each year, for ten months.
+Fellows are expected to begin their appointments on August 1 of each year, for eleven months.

-Please send complete applications by email to: alevin (at) hsph.harvard.edu
+Please send complete applications by email to: firstname.lastname@example.org

 Recommendation letters should also be sent directly by the referee to the Takemi Program by email.